01xz/crip4tracking/README.md

 # crip4tracking

-This repo mainly test the "Configurable & Reversible Imaging Pipeline" for object tracking algorithms.
+This repo mainly tests the "Configurable & Reversible Imaging Pipeline" for object tracking algorithms.

 This repository contains:
 1. [Shell scripts](batch_convert/) for batch image conversion using multiple threads.